5 - Introduction to the transition plan

 Glossary related to the Transition Plan

-All terms related to the steps for developing the Transition Plan are explained in the glossary.
+All terms related to the steps for developing the transition plan are explained in the glossary.
 They are reminded below:

 🌐 English version of this image.